yen9516562009/GIS-Projects/Tech2/README.md

    * Reproject and downsample the MODIS product.
    * Crop the resulting MODIS data to water extent (i.e., SDG extent).
    * Save the cropped MODIS data to the result list.
-`In Python sample code, analysts may initialize a result list and use a loop function to iterate the following procedures:`
+* `Finally, do simple average by each cropped MODIS data in the result list and export to GeoTIFF`

 ## Workflow